Penelope Hunt

 Artists in FLOW: Colleen Boyle, Clara Brack, Garth Henderson, Heather Hesterman, Bridget Hillebrand, Penelope Hunt, Rebecca Mayo, Harry Nankin, Jen Rae,

-Dominic Redfern, Cameron Robbins, Sarah Tomasetti and Maurizio Toscano.
+Cameron Robbins, Sarah Tomasetti and Maurizio Toscano.

 Video still from Envelop, 2013 HD Video Loop no sound 4mins:44secs